manpreetsingh1982/tutedude_assignments/README.md

 - Concatenates them into a full name.
 - Displays a personalized greeting.

-## How to Run
-- Clone the repository.
-- Run each `.py` file using Python 3.

 ## Note
 - Make sure you enter valid numbers for Task 1.
 - Division by zero is handled for Task 1.